-If you're a business and would like to donate any prizes for the draw, please get in touch.
-We can't promise you riches but we can promise publicity and that warm fuzzy feeling that comes from helping a good cause.
+If you're a business and would like to donate any prizes for the draw, please contact us asap so we can start promoting your association with the WRT.

 Imagine an event that lasts 3 days, where there's no set route.
 One where you get to decide how far you're going to ride and where you're going to stop.
 A truly non competitive event where the only goal is to get out on your bike and enjoy yourself … what you're imagining is the WRT and what it lacks in rules, it makes up for in adventure.

 Since its inception in 2009 the WRT has acted as the perfect introduction to bikepacking for hundreds of riders, with many returning year on year to get their fix.
 The concept is unique and deceptively simple, a month before the start, a set of grid references are sent out to everyone riding.
 These reference points form the outline of you're route and you can choose to incorporate as many or as few as you like … they usually point you in the direction of good trails or overnight spots.
 Some people will devise a real epic and include all the points, others will only use one or two and a percentage of riders will ignore all the references and base their route entirely on the locations of pubs and cafes!